vajitsu/berserk.js/docs/getting-started.md

 1. Select the `Bot` tab on the sidebar
 2. Click the `Add Bot` and select the confirmation button in the popup

-The token should now appear under the username input area
+The token should now appear under the username input area.

 ## Implementing Discord Token

-If you have already created a `jujutsu.config.js`, add the token to the `discord.token` property
+If you have already created a `jujutsu.config.js`, add the token to the `discord.token` property.

 If not, create a `jujutsu.config.js` and add the following: